nymtech/node-status-api/README.md

-# Nym Directory Server

-A PKI, presence and mixmining monitoring server.

-Nym nodes and clients use it to find each other, and bootstrap the network into existence.
+# Node Status API

+A monitoring API which stores node statuses for payment purposes.

-Mixmining reports are stored in a SQLite database at `~/.nym/mixmining.db`
+Reports are stored in a SQLite database at `~/.nym/mixmining.db`

 ## Dependencies